szetyng/Guardrails/README.md

 Thus, `supraHolons = [offices ; parks ; brooklyn]`. `offices.RoleOf = None`, while `parks` and `brooklyn` would have `RoleOf = Some (Member (offices))`.

 Want to go through each agent and see what they want to do.
 This will have a lot to do with agent behaviour, compliancy, level of resources (if they poor, utility of cheating becomes higher etc).

+Also, for simplicity and to make sure that they are never expelled from the institution (thus, assume that they do their jobs perfectly), `Head`, `Monitor` and `Gatekeeper` do not make demands and do not appropriate resources. `Monitor` still gets paid to do its job, since this cost is not meant to incentivise monitor (assume perfect monitor) but to deter the institution from having them sample the environment at every time slice.